Go to Google right now and type in “HVAC Companies” or “Plumbing Near Me” or "<insert name>'s Diner.

 What’s more professional in your opinion?

-Phil’s HVAC Company
+Phil’s HVAC Company or Hammerson HVAC?

 In our opinion, Hammerson HVAC is much more professional.
 Even the name Hammerson just sounds more valuable.